2025

 Avoiding information overload

-We did not want Deserto to be an exhaustive directory.
-We prioritized designing Deserto as a starting point for activity exploration, rather than listing everything all at once, which required many iterations.
+Prioritized Deserto as a starting point for activity exploration, rather than listing everything all at once

 ideation